feugy/melodie/README.md

 ### Bugs and unresolved issues

-1. Shuffling animation lagging on 100+ track list
 1. When DB has albums and playlists, tutorial enters infinite loop
-1. Diskist/TrackTable dropdown does not consider scroll position (in storybook only)
 1. Undetected live changes: remove tracks and re-add them.
 This is a linux-only issue with chokidar
    - https://github.com/paulmillr/chokidar/issues/917
    - https://github.com/paulmillr/chokidar/issues/591
 1. Files renamed or moved to other watched folders are removed and re-added.
 This is a limitation with chokidar
    - https://github.com/paulmillr/chokidar/issues/303
 1. When loading new folders, enqueuing or going to album details will give incomplete results.
 Going back and forth won't load new data
+1. Security: clean html in artist/album names (wrapWithRefs returns injectable markup)
+1. If we knew current position in browser history, then we could disabled navigation button accordingly
 1. Page navigation: use:link doesn't work in tests and raise Svelte warning. a.href is fine
-1. If we knew current position in browser history, then we could disabled navigation button accordingly
-1. Security: clean html in artist/album names (wrapWithRefs returns injectable markup)
+1. Disklist/TrackTable dropdown does not consider scroll position (in storybook only)
 1. Testing input: fireEvent.change, input or keyUp does not trigger svelte's bind:value on input

 ## History